Trying to learn how to install roof flashing?

 - Corner flashing

-- Hammer or pry bar to remove existing flashing or shingles
+- Pry bar to remove existing flashing or shingles

 How you install roof flashing will vary depending on which type of flashing is being used; however, many of the basics are the same, so we’ll go over a basic step-by-step on installing step and kickout flashing.